proinsias/proinsias.github.io/_posts/2019/2019-11-28-Mac-Remove-quarantine-flag-from-app.md

 ---
 layout: single
-title: 'Mac: Remove quarantine flag from app'
+title: "Mac: Remove quarantine flag from app"
 date: 2019-11-28 15:55
 last_modified_at: 2023-04-26 02:04:37
 excerpt: Using the xattr command